CARDAMOM-framework/CARDAMOM/doc/markdown_manuals/MCMC_IN_CARDAMOM_OVERVIEW.md

-# MCMC in CARDAMOM overview
+# MCMC in CARDAMOM Overview

 CARDAMOM uses the `MCMCID` variable in the CBF NetCDF input file to select the MCMC algorithm used during model-data fusion.
 MCMC options are stored as